Naama-Shvalb/Naama-Shvalb/README.md

 👋 Hey there!
-I'm Naama Shvalb, a computer science enthusiast on a perpetual journey of learning and creation.
+I'm Naama Shvalb, a computer science student on a perpetual journey of learning and creation.

 🚀 Coding is my passion:  crafting sleek web applications, diving into the intricacies of algorithms, and building robust software.
    I find pure joy in turning ideas into reality through the art of programming.